Zoidberg: Biography

 Zoidberg's race, the Decapodians—from the sandy, beach-like planet Decapod 10—are crustaceans, generally lobster-like in appearance, with lobster-like claws, mouth tentacles, a hard exoskeleton, a fleshy, boneless interior, a fin that appears atop their heads during mating season or extreme anger, an ink pouch, two stomachs (one saltwater and one freshwater), four hearts, gonopores, and a complex system of internal organs, "most of which are either redundant or unnecessary."
 In "Roswell That Ends Well", he is not fazed when one of his hearts is removed by an alien autopsy team of human doctors, saying "Take it, take it, I have four of them!".
 Zoidberg has been depicted as able to consume things not considered food by humans, such as fish bones, wood, and chess pieces.
 Decapodians are able to molt their shell, like a lobster, leaving behind a whole exoskeleton—a trait which Zoidberg has used to fake his own death on occasion.
 In the episode "Bendin' in the Wind", Zoidberg produces tie-dye blue pearls after consuming large amounts of dirt.
 Zoidberg also habitually eats clothing and once, an Earth flag.
 Given that he refers to clothes as food and considers them a kind of delicacy, it may be that Decapodians themselves consume clothes.
 In "Möbius Dick", it is revealed that Zoidberg spontaneously grows hair in moments of extreme fright.

+Decapodians are semelparous, like the Pacific salmon.
 At one point in all Decapodians' lives, they enter a mating phase, or "The Frenzy" as they call it, which causes them to behave in a neurotic and manic way.
 During this chaotic time, their behavior is dictated by the tiny brain located in their rumps.
-They also develop incredible super strength, their head fin comes out for mating displays, their stink glands increase production and the males become saturated with male jelly as the females become engorged with eggs.
+They also develop incredible super strength, their head fin comes out for displaying aggression or mating, their stink glands increase production and the males become saturated with male jelly as the females become engorged with eggs.
 In the episode "Why Must I Be a Crustacean in Love?", it is indicated that once Decapodians mate, they die; Zoidberg was raised by a third figure, placed on equal footing as his biological parents.

 The episode "Teenage Mutant Leela's Hurdles" indicates that young Decapodians progress through various larval forms, including those resembling crustaceans, invertebrate, fish, coral, starfish, sea sponges, and clams, before reaching their humanoid adult forms.
 However, in the episode "A Taste of Freedom", a young Zoidberg is seen with his typical humanoid form.